Creditworthiness for licence application

 - A minimum LDC reservation of €50,000.-- if you want to be active on an DSO exit point.
 Take 21% VAT into account if your organization is registered with a Dutch VAT code.

 - Exposure resulting from your transport bookings: To calculate this exposure, take the highest monthly (intended) transport booking invoice and multiply it by credit factor 3.
-For a transport booking for one or two months, you can multiply by respectively credit factor 1 or 2.
-Take 21% VAT into account if your organization is registered with a Dutch VAT code.
+Take 21% VAT into account if your organization is registered with a Dutch VAT code

-We recommend to maintain an available amount of 15% of your credit limit.
+We recommend to maintain a creditlimit of at least 115% in relation to your exposure.
 Make sure you arrange additional unused credit when you want to carry out transport bookings in the future.
 You can increase your credit limit by providing additional securities.

 Below is an example calculation of the required credit limit: